-Here is a list of the best network monitoring tools:
+Here is our list of the best network monitoring tools:

 - SolarWinds Network Performance Monitor EDITOR’S CHOICE

-- Paessler PRTG Network Monitor Free network monitoring software that uses SNMP, packet sniffing and WMI to monitor your network.
+- Paessler PRTG Network Monitor (FREE TRIAL) Free network monitoring software that uses SNMP, packet sniffing and WMI to monitor your network.

 - Atera Cloud-based RMM system includes a large range of monitors – server, network device, and application – suitable for all sized businesses.